 Today’s mobile age has created an outright dependency on handheld devices.
-We use mobile phones to connect with friends on Facebook, entertain ourselves with a quick round of Bejeweled in the elevator and even juggle our most sensitive bank accounts.
+We use mobile phones to connect with friends on Facebook, entertain ourselves with a quick round of Flappy Bird in the elevator and even juggle our most sensitive bank accounts.

 Studies show that at some point within the last six months, more than half of Americans used a mobile banking application to access their personal financial data.
 But despite the clear convenience of mobile banking, the other half of the country would rather hold its breath than jump on the bandwagon.

-The uncertainties associated with mobile banking security have many smartphone users hesitant to convert to mobile banking.
-Skeptics believe that its predecessor — online banking on a PC — actually provides a more secure banking experience, while mobile banking advocates claim that mobile banking risks are minimal at best.
+The uncertainties associated with mobile banking security were rated as the second reason Americans are hesitant to convert to mobile banking, with 49 percent of those who don’t bank on their phones blaming mobile security.
+Some skeptics even believe that its predecessor — online banking on a PC — actually provides a more secure banking experience, while mobile banking advocates claim that mobile banking risks are minimal at best.

 Ultimately, the question may simply be misplaced — instead of targeting mobile banking risks as a point of contention against using the service, smartphone users can eliminate the anxiety surrounding mobile banking by executing a few identity theft best practices.